-- A. Set the horizontal spacing of the mask around the currently displayed trace.
-The units are parts of the horizontal division setting. - B. Set the vertical spacing of the mask around the currently displayed trace.
-The units are parts of the vertical division setting. - C. Create the mask based on settings in (A) and (B) - D. Save the mask - E. Return to the previous menu
+- A. Set the spacing of the mask to the trace horizontal.
+The units are parts of the horizontal division setting. - B. Set the spacing of the mask to the trace vertical.
+The units are parts of the vertical division setting.
+Create the mask based on settings in and - C. Save the mask - D. Return to the previous menu

-Set the values forMask XandMask Y(in divisions of display graticule), and then performCreate Maskto generate the mask.
+Set the values for Mask X and Mask Y (in divisions of display graticule), and then perform Create Mask to generate the mask.
 The horizontal and vertical adjustment range is 0.08~4.00 div.